greghare/nook-dashboard/README.md

 ![todo](https://user-images.githubusercontent.com/6226804/198862167-d98b24f3-1f3f-4ba9-995f-76414d065178.png)

+Clicking on the checkboxes next to an item will remove it from the to do list

 ## How it Works
 When you run the app, a local SQLite database (todolist.db) is created.
 This database will store your to do list items.
 The weather information is queried from a Home Assistant entiy named "weather.home".
 You can edit the Python code to change what this queries